-- Place the patient flat on bed.
-The patient remains flat on bed for 4 to 6 hours depending on the physician.
+- Place the patient flat on the bed.
+The patient remains flat on the bed for 4 to 6 hours depending on the physician.
 He or she may turn from side to side as long as the head is not elevated.

 - Monitor vital signs, neurologic status, and intake and output.
-Take vital signs, measure intake and output, and assess neurologic status at least every 4 hours for 24 hours to allow further evaluation of the patient’s condition.
+Take vital signs, measure intake, and output, and assess neurologic status at least every 4 hours for 24 hours to allow further evaluation of the patient’s condition.

 - Monitor the puncture site for signs of CSF leakage and drainage of blood.
-Signs of CSF leakage includes positional headaches, nausea and vomiting, neck stiffness, photophobia (sensitivity to light), sense of imbalance, tinnitus (ringing in the ear), and phonophobia (sensitivity to sound).
+Signs of CSF leakage include positional headaches, nausea and vomiting, neck stiffness, photophobia (sensitivity to light), sense of imbalance, tinnitus (ringing in the ear), and phonophobia (sensitivity to sound).